-In a long and distinguished career, Dr Bernard Bowen has made a significant contribution to fisheries research, marine resource management, environmental protection and radio astronomy in Western Australia.
-Dr Bowen held the position of Director of the Department of Fisheries for 23 years and has chaired many committees in the science field at a state, national and international level.
+In a long and distinguished career, Dr Bernard Bowen made a significant contribution to fisheries research, marine resource management, environmental protection and radio astronomy in Western Australia.
+Dr Bowen held the position of Director of the Department of Fisheries for 23 years and chaired many committees in the science field at a state, national and international level.

-He has played a significant role in the development of the WA Fisheries and Marine Research Laboratories, the WA Wildlife Research Centre, the WA Marine Science Institution and the International Centre for Radio Astronomy Research.
+He played a significant role in the development of the WA Fisheries and Marine Research Laboratories, the WA Wildlife Research Centre, the WA Marine Science Institution and the International Centre for Radio Astronomy Research.
 In 1991, Dr Bowen was appointed as a Member of the Order of Australia for his services to the fishing industry.

 Professor Fiona Stanley AC